 Imagine a small ROBO configuration utilizing minimal servers with very few drive slots.
 With traditional vSAN configurations, you need several drives to scale performance, since vSAN adds additional threads with each additional disk group.
 If you are limited to only a few slots, you are basically stuck with a single disk group, which limits your performance (as well as your capacity) since one slot must be reserved for the cache drive.
 The Micron 9300 SSD can go up to 15.36TB in a single U.2 drive, allowing for very high density, and—with namespaces—very high performance as well.
 Another use case could be in edge computing with minimal servers.
 This could even be used outside of vSAN, such as for scratch disks passed as RDMs to multiple VMs.

-In preparing for this demo, I ran some tests on a 2-node configuration utilizing namespaces with the Micron 9300.
-For the demo configuration, we used two Dell R730xd servers, each with a single Micron 9300 SSD and dual 25GbE NICs.
-The purpose was to see how vSAN performance scaled with the number of disk groups, capacity drives per disk group, storage profiles, etc. The biggest takeaway from that study was that increasing the number of disk groups dramatically improves performance, with almost three times the read performance at three disk groups as with a single disk group.
-The read and write scaling are shown below, using 128 outstanding IO per host with HCIBench.
+In preparing for this demo, I ran some tests using HCIBench on a 2-node configuration utilizing namespaces with the Micron 9300.
+I used two Dell R730xd servers, each with dual Intel Xeon 2690v4 processors, 256GB RAM, a single Micron 9300 SSD and dual 25GbE NICs.
+The purpose was to see how vSAN performance scaled with the number of disk groups, capacity drives per disk group, storage profiles, etc. To make sure the comparisons were fair, I used the same HCIBench configuration for each test, which consisted of four VMs per node, 8 VMDKs per VM (100GB each), and four threads per VMDK, working out to 128 outstanding IO.
+The biggest takeaway from that study was that increasing the number of disk groups dramatically improves performance, with almost three times the read performance at three disk groups as with a single disk group.
+The read and write scaling are shown below.
+These numbers were reported with the vSAN Default Storage Policy, and deduplication and compression disabled.

 As shown by the graphs above, read and write performance both scale with disk groups.
-The returns for more than three disk groups were negligible, so we stuck with three disk groups.
-We notice that the performance scales better with reads than writes.
+The returns for more than three disk groups were negligible, so I stuck with three disk groups.
+I noticed that the performance scales better with reads than writes.
 Note that the write tests were run long enough to get into heavy de-staging, hence the lower performance.
 If this were a test where the dataset fit 100% in the cache tier, the numbers would be substantially higher.

 Creating 4 vSAN Nodes on 1 demo server

 Building on this study, I wanted to show off this functionality at VMworld’19 but didn’t want to ship two big bulky servers just for my demo.
-Instead, I used a 2U 4-node Supermicro Big Twin and decided to do a full 4-node vSAN cluster as a demo.
-Each node had six drive slots with four of them supporting NVMe, though I only needed one.
-I put a 15.36TB Micron 9300 MAX into each node, installed the latest ESXi image with vSAN 6.7U3, and split each drive into 24 separate namespaces—three 600GB namespaces for cache drives and 21 594GB namespaces for capacity drives.
+Instead, I used a 2U 4-node Supermicro Big Twin (SYS-2029BT-HNC0R) and and decided to do a full 4-node vSAN cluster as a demo.
+Each of the four nodes has dual Intel Xeon Gold 6142 Processors and 384GB of RAM.
+They each have six drive slots with four of them supporting NVMe, though I only needed one.
+I put a 15.36TB Micron 9300 MAX into each node, installed the latest ESXi 6.7U3 image (build 14320388), connected them to a vSphere Center Server Appliance (6.7U3 build 126.96.36.199000), and split each drive into 24 separate namespaces—three 600GB namespaces for cache drives and 21 594GB namespaces for capacity drives.
 The configuration is shown below.

 `esxcli nvme device namespace create -A vmhba3 -c 1258291200 -p 0 -f 0 -m 0 -s 1258291200`